moderndeveloper-students/mastering-github-students-project/git-branch.md

   git branch testing-branch
   ```

 Simply typing `git branch` into the terminal will now show the presence of two branches within Git: "master", and "testing-branch."
-An asterisk will appear next to the branch to outline where the HEAD is currently pointing- commonly referred to as the `current branch.`
+An asterisk will appear next to the current branch.

   ```
   git branch